Halalaluyafail3/LuaPreprocessor/README.md

 Macro expansions are done using a `$` with no 'not nows'.
 After the `$`, one or more string literals or names will be scanned for, delimited by periods.
 The first name will be used to index the macros table, the result of which should be a function, built in macro, or table to search further into.
 If a table is found, then another name will be scanned for and this process repeats but with the previously found table.
 Scanning will stop when the final string literal or name is found that finds the function or built in macro to call.
 While scanning, macro expansions will be done, for example: `$$lua("lua")()` is valid.

 Once the built in macro or function is found to call, it will be invoked with a reference to the preprocessor state and the number of tables searched through (other than the macros table) to find the macro to invoke.
-Functions are provided in the reference to the preprocessor state that allow manipulating the tokens, getting the macros table, setting the macros table to a new table, and setting error information.
+Functions are provided the reference to the preprocessor state that allows manipulating the tokens, getting the macros table, setting the macros table to a new table, and setting error information.
 Tokens prior to the `$` are not visible, and cannot be changed nor viewed.
-A reference to a preprocessor state should only be used when macro expansion with a function is occuring, unless otherwise specified.
+A reference to a preprocessor state should only be used when macro expansion with a function is occuring, unless otherwise specified (e.g. you cannot interact with the preprocessor state while a macro is being searched inside of __index).

 When the function returns, the visible tokens are the result of macro expansion.
 Generally, a macro should only try to view and manipulate tokens in a defined region, such as in a set of brackets rather than work with all visible tokens.